 The dictionary definition of the word Hero is, "a person of distinguished courage or ability, admired for his brave deeds and noble qualities."
-Literature, movies, and history are full of them; they are people we look up to and idealize, they are our role models, and unfortunately we often see them as possessing different and unattainable qualities than we ourselves are not capable of having.
-Being a modern-day hero however, is not about fighting dragons, or hundreds of men singlehandedly - it's about facing odds, surviving battles (internal and external), and overcoming these challenges.
+Literature, movies, and history are full of them; they are people we look up to and idealize, they are our role models, and unfortunately, we often see them as possessing different and unattainable qualities that we are not capable of having.
+Being a modern-day hero, however, is not about fighting dragons, or hundreds of men singlehandedly - it's about facing odds, surviving battles (internal and external), and overcoming these challenges.
 They come out on the other side as stronger, more self-confident, humble, and proud - qualities we're all capable of possessing.

 How to be your own Hero

 1. Always have an identified goal in front of you.
 This is something that will be a challenge for you, something you want to achieve, something that means something to you.
 When you do achieve this goal, you know you'll feel a sense of pride and accomplishment.
 You should be actively pursuing this goal step by step, not just thinking about it.

 2. Always keep your eyes on the result - the achievement of the goal.
 Remember there will always be obstacles to face, but there are also solutions to every problem.
 Keep your eyes and ears open, which will help you determine the best route to take.
 Never give up.

 3. Face your fears with your inner resolve.
 This resolve will always get stronger the more you use it - just like anything.
 Courage is about existing with the fear and choosing to move forward anyway.
 Fear is just self-doubt and your ego's way of telling you you're not strong enough - but you are.